 Her articulate commentary about reparations was a high point in an otherwise discouraging debate that mostly revolved around the same arguments, with moderators and candidates circling around Bernie Sanders and Elizabeth Warren.
 While the Democratic party ate itself, Williamson—placed as far to the left as could be—stood on the outside.

 None of these points are reasons to elect her.
-She is definitely not an experienced politician—she's a self-help guru, spiritual advisor, and occasional activist.
+She is not an experienced politician—she's a self-help guru, spiritual advisor, and occasional activist.
 Her platform's main points include a potential Department of Peace "as a first step to dismantling our systemically entrenched perpetuation of violence," movements towards sustainable agriculture in order to reestablish "humanity's spiritual connection to nature," and of course, fighting Donald Trump and his battalion of "dark psychic forces" with love.

 Her ideologies are absurd, and not based in (our) reality.
 She may be promoting an individualistic, dangerous brand of New Age spirituality that promotes an unhealthy fixation on the self.
 Still, she's arriving at a time when many Americans feel they are already living in an absurd, delusional world, and when they're seeking broader, more creative solutions.